caseconsulting/expense-app-api/README.md

 npm update --save-dev <module-name>@latest
 ```

+NOTE: When deleting a table and it is not recreated when deploying, you must change the table name in CloudFormation.yaml, deploy, delete the new temporary table, change the table name back, and deploy again

 ## Deployment (dev)

 To download dev .env and claudia.json then deploy to the dev environment using Claudia.js and SAM/CloudFormation: